AddressFinder/addressfinder-woocommerce/BUILD.md

 ### Export

-Instructions for exporting the WooCommerce plugin are in the [Wiki](https://github.com/abletech/wiki/tree/master/clients/addressfinder/addressfinder-woocommerce)
+Instructions for exporting the WooCommerce plugin are in [DEPLOYMENT.md](DEPLOYMENT.md).